 - An application for admission signed by the prospective student, accompanied by a \$50 nonrefundable application fee. - A secondary school transcript, translated into English, from the student's home country.
-The prospective student is responsible for the certified transcript evaluation, translation and attendant costs. - A transcript from all colleges previously attended; if the college is outside the United States, the student is responsible for transcript evaluation, translation, and attendant costs - ATOEFL (Test of English as a Foreign Language) score of 68 or higher on the Internet-Based TOEFL, 190 or higher on the Computer test, or 520 or higher on the paper test; specific programs may have higher requirements.
+The prospective student is responsible for the certified transcript evaluation, translation and attendant costs.
+Certified transcript evaluation and translation must be completed by a NACES or ALICE member organization. - A transcript from all colleges previously attended; if the college is outside the United States, the student is responsible for the certified transcript evaluation, translation, and attendant costs.
+Certified transcript evaluation and translation must be completed by a NACES or ALICE member organization. - A TOEFL (Test of English as a Foreign Language) score of 68 or higher on the Internet-Based TOEFL, 190 or higher on the Computer test, or 520 or higher on the paper test; specific programs may have higher requirements.
 Questions about TOEFL administration can be addressed to Educational Testing Service, Princeton, N.J.
-08450.

-- Or an IELTS score as follows: overall score of 6.0 with a minimum score of 5.0 in each band of IELTS is required.
-If a lower score is earned in any of the five band scores, the overall score cannot be accepted.

-- Tuberculosis test results.

-- Proof of medical insurance.

-- Evidence of financial resources in the amount of at least \$13,000.

-- Proof of secured housing.
+08450. •Or an IELTS score as follows: overall score of 6.0 with a minimum score of 5.0 in each band of IELTS is required.
+If a lower score is earned in any of the five band scores, the overall score cannot be accepted. - Tuberculosis test results. - Proof of medical insurance (including repatriation coverage) covering the student for a minimum of one full semester. - Evidence of financial resources in the amount of at least \$13,000. - Proof of secured housing. - Copy of Passport - Proof of full COVID-19 vaccination (if mandated by the CDC at time of application). - Down payment of \$1,500 USD towards tuition/fees.
+This down payment would be in addition to the nonrefundable \$50.00 application fee and the \$130.00 housing application fee, if applicable.

-After these documents are in the prospective international student's file, Immigration & Naturalization Form No. 20 (I-20) can be completed, signed and issued.
+After these documents are in the prospective international student's file, (and verification of receipt and agreeance to the Admissions PowerPoint has been received), Immigration & Naturalization Form No. 20 (I-20) can be completed, signed and issued.
 Without an I-20, an international student cannot attend a college in the United States.